Casualties of the 2010 Haiti earthquake

-Casualties of the 2010 Haiti earthquake include both civilian and government officials, locals and foreigners – however the overwhelming majority of those killed and wounded in the quake were Haitian civilians.
-A number of public figures died in the earthquake, including government officials, clergy members, musicians, together with foreign civilian and military personnel working with the United Nations.
-On 15 January, the Red Cross estimated the death toll at between 45,000 and 50,000, however by 24 January, Communications Minister Marie-Laurence Jocelyn Lassegue said the death toll was over 150,000 in the Port-au-Prince metropolitan area alone.
-Haitian president René Préval reported on 27 January that "nearly 170,000" bodies had been counted.
+On January 12, 2010, a massive earthquake struck the country of Haiti, leaving behind a trail of destruction that shocked the entire world.
+The earthquake had a magnitude of 7.0, making it one of the most powerful and deadliest earthquakes ever recorded in that region.

+The disaster hit close to Port-au-Prince, the capital city of Haiti, where millions of people lived.
+Within seconds, buildings collapsed, homes were destroyed, and entire neighborhoods were wiped out.
+Hospitals, schools, and government buildings all crumbled to the ground, leaving survivors with nowhere to turn for help.

+The loss of life was devastating.
+Hundreds of thousands of people were killed, and many more were left injured, trapped under rubble, or homeless.
+Families were torn apart, and the streets were filled with people desperately searching for their loved ones.

+The 2010 Haiti earthquake was not just a natural disaster it was a humanitarian crisis that exposed how vulnerable Haiti was due to poverty and poor building structures.
+The world came together to respond, but the scale of the damage made recovery incredibly difficult and slow.

 On 21 February, Preval raised that estimate to 300,000.
 In February, prime minister Jean-Max Bellerive estimated that 300,000 had been injured.
 Speaking in Miami in June 2010, Bellerive also estimated the number of deaths had been 300,000.
 On the first anniversary of the quake, Bellerive raised the death toll to 316,000.
 He said that was, in part, because of the recovery of additional bodies.
 A University of Michigan study in 2010 estimated about 160,000 deaths.